Mahmut Atalay

-Mahmut Atalay (30 March 1934 – 4 December 2004) was a Turkish freestyle wrestler and coach of Circassian origin.
+Mahmut Atalay (30 March 1934 – 4 December 2004) was a Turkish freestyle wrestler and coach.
 He competed at the 1964 and 1968 Olympics and won a gold medal in 1968, placing fourth in 1964.

-Wrestling career
+Early life and wrestling career

-He was born 1934 in Çorak, a village of Çorum Province in northern Turkey.
+He was born in 1934 in Çorak, a village of Çorum Province in northern Turkey.
 He began wrestling in the traditional Turkish karakucak style before changing to freestyle wrestling.
 It was not until the age of 18 that he began Olympic wrestling in 1952.
 It took him a relatively long time to grow into the Turkish top class of freestyle wrestlers.
 It was not until the late 1950s, at the age of 25, that he was selected for the Turkish national wrestling team.
 He was admitted to the national team after winning the national title in 1959, and received training by the renowned wrestlers such as Yaşar Doğu, Celal Atik and Nasuh Akar and Halit Balamir.

 After the 1960 Olympic champion İsmail Ogan, who wrestled in Mahmut's weight class, ended his active career, the way was clear for him to compete in the international championships.
 From 1961, he competed for Turkey in many championships until 1968.
 However, it took until 1965 before he could win an international medal.
-Since Turkish wrestlers are among the strongest in the world in the free style along with the Soviet athletes and the U.S., it is surprising that Mahmut Atalay was given so many chances by the Turkish wrestling federation.
+Since Turkish wrestlers are among the strongest in the world in the freestyle along with the Soviet athletes and the U.S., it is surprising that Mahmut Atalay was given so many chances by the Turkish wrestling federation.
 In the end, he justified this trust when he became world champion in 1966 and Olympic champion in 1968.
-He achieved remarkable victories over the world class wrestlers Abdollah Movahed, Iran, Guliko Sagaradze and Sarbeg Beriashvili, both USSR and Enju Valchev Dimov, Bulgaria.
+He achieved remarkable victories over the world-class wrestlers Abdollah Movahed, Iran, Guliko Sagaradze and Sarbeg Beriashvili, both USSR and Enju Valchev Dimov, Bulgaria.